-In [1], [2], [4], [6], [7], design schemes and applications of Bloom filters and CBFs are presented.
+In [1]-[5], design schemes and applications of Bloom filters and CBFs are presented.
 In all these works, false negatives are prohibited and only false positives are allowed.

-In [8], Donnet el al. presented the Retouched Bloom Filter (RBF), a Bloom Filter extension that reduces its false positive rate at the expense of random false negatives by resetting selected bits.
+In [6], Donnet el al. presented the Retouched Bloom Filter (RBF), a Bloom Filter extension that reduces its false positive rate at the expense of random false negatives by resetting selected bits.
 The authors also suggested several heuristics for selectively clearing several bits in order to improve this tradeoff.
 For instance, choosing the bits to reset such that the number of generated false negatives is minimized, or alternatively, the number of cleared false positives is maximized.
 They also show that randomly resetting bits yields a lower bound on the performance of their suggested schemes.
 Unfortunately, calculating the optimal selection of bits can be prohibitive (for instance, it requires going over all the elements in the universe several times), and in practice only approximated schemes are used.
-For example, the selection of cleared false negatives.
+For example, the selection of cleared bits is based only on approximations.

-Laufer et al. presented in [9] a similar idea called the Generalized Bloom Filter (GBF) in which in each insertion, several bits are set and other are reset according to two sets of hash functions.
-To examine the membership of an element a match is required in all corresponding hash locations of both types.
-False negatives can occur in case of bit overwriting in the insertions of later elements.
-On the one hand, increasing the number of hash functions reduces the false positive rate since more bits are compared while on the other hand it increases the false negative rate due to higher probability of bit overwriting.
+Laufer et al. presented in [7] a similar idea called the Generalized Bloom Filter (GBF) in which at each insertion, several bits are set and others are reset, according to two sets of hash functions.
+To examine the membership of an element, a match is required in all corresponding hash locations of both types.
+False negatives can occur in case of bit overwriting during the insertions of later elements.
+On the one hand, increasing the number of hash functions reduces the false positive rate, since more bits are compared.
+On the other, it increases the false negative rate due to a higher probability of bit overwriting.

 The issue of wrongly considering the a priori probabilities is a known problem in diverse fields.
-For instance, the Prosecutor's Fallacy [10] is a known mistake made in law when the prior odds of a defendant to be guilty before an evidence was found are neglected.
-The same problem is also known as the False Positive Paradox in other fields such as computational geology [11], and is also related to Probabilistic Primality Testing [12].
+For instance, the Prosecutor's Fallacy [8] is a known mistake made in law when the prior odds of a defendant to be guilty before an evidence was found are neglected.
+The same problem is also known as the False Positive Paradox in other fields such as computational geology [9], and is also related to Probabilistic Primality Testing [10].
 Our results might apply to such problems when the costs of false negatives and false positives are taken into account.
 We leave these to future work.